The time sex, drugs, rock and roll, and violence took over Nippert Stadium

 Unbreakable Bearcats records:

-- (Three players who played in the 1981 Cincinnati vs. Bradley 7OT game sit behind Austin.
-The closest player from a different game is David Kennedy, who played 60 minutes in a game against Memphis in January 1981.)
+This is also an NCAA record.
+Three players who played in the 1981 Cincinnati vs. Bradley 7OT game sit behind Austin.
+The closest player from a different game is David Kennedy, who played 60 minutes in a game against Memphis in January 1981.

 Unbreakable Oscar Robertson Records: